Fieldwork

 Room and Board Arrangements:

 Participants will stay in a dormitory-styled house located behind the main church in the town of Cangahua, one hour north of Quito at the equator.
 This Casa Comunal is a large, two-story building with electricity, running water, showers, a kitchen, a mess hall and plenty of beds.
 Meals are prepared for the project by two wonderful cooks with lots of experience cooking for vegetarians and vegans.
 Students will also get to stay in the Hacienda Guachala if they would like to take on the extra cost.
 On days off you are free to explore.
 There are hikes and hot springs.
 The world famous artisans and market of Otavalo are located only an hour to the north.
 Buses are cheap and direct.
 Come prior or stay after the program has ended to truly explore Ecuador and the rest of South America.
 For the adventurous, the headwaters of the Amazon River, the majestic Pacific coastline, and even the Galapagos Islands are a short plane trip away.
 Ecuador is a truly remarkable place, and we are excited to share its wonders with you.
 Plan to give yourself a week or two either before or after the trip.
 You are in South America - you better take advantage!
-Cost: $1000 (program fee, not including airfare).
-Airfare currently is around $500 on Kayak.
+Cost: $2000 (program fee, not including airfare).
 Ecuador is not expensive, you can enjoy the low cost back-packers lifestyle after the program!

 Academic Credit: